tychonievich/archimedes/meta/tasks/README.md

     -   `loops: False`{.yaml} to prohibit the use of `while`{.python} and `for`{.python}.

-    -   `ast: |` followed by a function that takes an `ast` node as its argument and either raises a `ValueError` with a user-centric message string or does not do so.
+    -   `ast: |-` code that handles a global ast-valued variable `tree` to either raise a `ValueError` with a user-centric message string not so raise.

-        Note: `ast` is currently untested and likely will not work properly.
-If you need it for your problem, email Prof. Tyconievich with the code you want to work and he'll prioritize implementing it.

     ````yaml
-    src:
     ban:
       - pow
       - log
     recursive: True
     loops: False
-      ast: |
+    ast: |-
-        def no_pow(node):
       import ast
-            for f in ast.walk(node):
+      for f in ast.walk(tree):
           if isinstance(f, ast.Pow):
               raise ValueError("use of ** prohibited")
     ````

 ## Specifying test cases